JeremyParish69/docs/integrate/token-listings.md

 * [IBC Overview](https://docs.cosmos.network/master/ibc/overview.html) - To understand IBC clients, connections,
 * [How to Upgrade IBC Chains and their Clients](https://docs.cosmos.network/master/ibc/upgrades/quick-guide.html)

+### 1. Registration

-### 1. Add your chain to cosmos/chain-registry and SLIP73
+Add your chain to cosmos/chain-registry and SLIP-173

 #### Cosmos Chain Registry
 Make a PR to add your chain's entry to the [Cosmos Chain Registry](https://github.com/cosmos/chain-registry).
 This allows Osmosis frontend to suggest your chain for asset deposit/withdrawals(IBC transfers).

-Make sure to include at least one reliable RPC, gRPC, REST endpoint behind https.
+Make sure to include at least one reliable RPC, gRPC, and REST endpoint behind https.
 Refer to the [Osmosis entry](https://github.com/cosmos/chain-registry/blob/master/osmosis/chain.json) as an example.

 ### 2. Setting up and operating relayer to Osmosis
 Relayers are responsible of transferring IBC packets between Osmosis chain and the native chain of an asset.
 All Osmosis 'deposits' and 'withdrawals' are IBC transfers which dedicated relayers process.